FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 5.5-3 Extended axis zero point setting

-**Step4**：Select the number of the extended axis whose parameters have been configured, click "Servo Enable", set the running speed, acceleration and the maximum distance of a single run, and test the extended axis for forward rotation and reverse rotation.
+**Step4**: Select the number of the extended axis whose parameters have been configured, click "Servo Enable", set the running speed, acceleration and the maximum distance of a single run, and test the extended axis for forward rotation and reverse rotation.

 .. figure:: robot_peripherals/021.png
    :align: center